 Go to the MPP Project and select the MPP tab

 Browse your .mpp file

 You can see Task Name, Start Date, Finish Date, and Resource Name under the Tasks tab

 Select Resource to see all of the tasks grouped by Resource Name.

 The Gantt chart shows you more details about the network diagram.
-It’s logical sequencing of tasks that illustrates the relationships between multiple tasks.
+It’s the logical sequencing of tasks that illustrates the relationships between multiple tasks.
 You can view the chart by Month, Week, or Day.